rathwell/clj-style/README.md

 is used.
 If you only plan to output one css file, then there is no reason to worry about groups.

-When the `render` function is called with no arguments, and when the `save` function is called with only a filename, those functions will render, or save respectively, all of the rules in the :default group.
+When the `render` function is called with no arguments, or when the `save` function is called with only a filename, those functions will render, or save respectively, all of the rules in the :default group.
 By specifying groups when defining rules, you can then selectively save or render only